 PARENT, HENRY (Pvt, Asc Co #2, sister Mrs. Helen Ricoro)

 PARADIS, CHARLES E.

 PARADIS, JOSEPH O.

-PALTENGHI, LOUIS E. (Pvt, Battery C, 58th Artillery CAC, NOK Dr. Herbert Hartwell, stepfather)
+PALTENGHI, LOUIS EUGENE (Pvt, Battery C, 58th Artillery CAC, NOK Dr. Herbert Hartwell, stepfather)

 PELLETIER, JOS.
 ALFRED

 PELLETIER, JOS.
 ARMAND

 [Pelletier, Joseph A., Mrs. Eizeard nok, Machine Go Co.
 9th Inf]